Frequently Asked Questions

 Do you install your doors?

 We recommend you use a qualified builder or carpenter.
-However, we can install our doors within the Okanagan and Lower Main Land.
+However, we do offer install services for our doors within the Okanagan and Lower Main Land.

 How long does it take to get my door?

-For any custom doors on the door details and type of wood, a door generally takes 8 weeks to build.
+Custom doors generally takes 8 weeks to build.
 This does not include time to design or finalize details.
 A full custom can take 10-14 weeks.

 What makes your exterior doors so special?